franciscogouveia/hapi-rbac/README.md

 }
 ```

-Then, this user meets only one of the requirements.
-Since the match used is `all-of`, the user cannot access the route.
+Then, the rule or policy with the configured target will not be evaluated.
+Since the match used is `all-of`, the user doesn't match the target.

 #### any-of